stevewitman/bookmarks/BOOKMARKS.md

 }
 ```

-Back in `home.compoment.ts` add the async pipe to the ngFor
+Back in `home.compoment.html` add the async pipe to the ngFor

 ```
 <div *ngFor="let bookmark of bookmarks | async">
 ```

-Also add some additional code to allow the user to add new bookmarks in `home.component.html`
+Also at the end of `home.component.html` add some input fields to allow the user to add new bookmarks.

 ```
 <div>
   <input placeholder="name" #name>
   <input placeholder="url" #url>
-  <button class="btn btn-primary" (click)="addLink(name, url)">Add Bookmark</button>
+  <button class="btn btn-primary" (click)="addBookmark(name, url)">Add Bookmark</button>
 </div>
 ```